seandstewart/yesql/docs/index.md

    reasonable means of mitigation.

-## Why NORMA?
+## Why YeSQL?

-NORMA takes a SQL-first approach to data managment:
+YeSQL takes a SQL-first approach to data management:

 1. *Focus on your SQL and your database.*
    - Reduce developer overhead by having one less middleman between you and your data.